-I’ve been an artist all my life, in fact, in my family one can track the family tree of artists and the entertainment industry.
-I’m also an educated artist, with a BA degree in art, cum laude, specializing in drawing and minoring in dance & biology.
-I taught art, movement and vocal technique for ten years at Piedmont adult school before embarking on my party entertainment venture. ~Carla Winter
+Carla Winter was born with artistic, intuitive & analytical talent.
+In fact, one can easily track the family tree of artistic & business genes in the entertainment industry.
+Formally educated from Cal State Northridge, BA degree in art, cum laude.
+She specialized in drawing and minored in biology and physical education.
+After moving from Los Angeles to the SF Bay Area, she taught art, movement and vocal technique for ten years at Piedmont adult school and Civic Arts, Walnut Creek, before embarking on her party entertainment venture.

 “Show business is in her blood, literally.”

-Carla Winter created CW Entertainment , aka “Partiart”, in 1985 by instinct & intelligence.
-The company specializes in providing music and variety entertainment for parties, picnics and special events throughout the SF Bay Area.
+Carla Winter created Partiart, in 1985.
+Her company specializes in providing music and variety entertainment for parties, picnics and special events throughout the SF Bay Area.
 In addition, Carla herself is a multifaceted party talent too.

-A free thinker and independent spirit, armed with a fresh college degree in art, the last thing Carla did as she left Los Angeles and migrated to the Bay Area in the mid 70’s, was pick up her blue belt from the Chuck Norris School of Karate after choreographing the first annual manikins ball and review in Beverly Hills, CA.
+As a free thinker and independent spirit, armed with a fresh college degree in art, the last thing Carla did as she left Los Angeles and migrated to the Bay Area in the mid 70’s, was pick up her blue belt from the Chuck Norris School of Karate after choreographing the first annual manikins ball and review in Beverly Hills, CA. Aaron Norris, Chuck’s brother and director of his Texas Rangers TV show was Carla’s primary instructor.

 She then spent many years living hand to mouth, earning her money many ways such as; teaching Adult School, art modeling, table waiting, singing telegrams, and she lived to play her guitar and share her song.
 She has written many songs.